Skip to content

 How to input into your GPS (sat nav) in Japan

 Even with an English-language GPS navigation system, it’s almost impossible for drivers who don’t read and write Japanese to input addresses.
-To avoid this problem we include a 10-digit number for all destinations on our clients’ itineraries – sightseeing spots, restaurants, hotels etc. This system is unique to Japan and a lifesaver for foreign drivers.
-If you don’t know these 10-digit numbers you can use NaviBridge with Google Maps instead (see below).
+To avoid this problem we include a 10-digit number for all destinations on our clients’ itineraries – sightseeing spots, restaurants, hotels etc.

 Another option is to enter the phone number of your destination into your car navigation system.
 You’ll need to know the landline number of your destination (not a mobile or cell phone number).
 Unfortunately this method is very hit-and-miss in Japan.
 Sometimes the phone numbers are recognized and sometimes they aren’t.